lyteword/chspurgeon-tod/volume-2/psalm-51.md

 **Verse 1.**

-1\.The Prayer.
+1\.
+The Prayer.

 (a) For mercy, not justice.
 Mercy is the sinner's attribute—as much a part of the divine nature as justice.
 The possibility of sin is implied in its existence.
 The actual commission of sin is implied in its display.

 (b) For pardon, not pity merely, but forgiveness.

-2\.The plea.
+2\.
+The plea.

 (a) For the pardon of great sins on account of great mercies, and lovingkindness.

 (b) Many sins on account of multitude of mercies.

-3\.Hell deserving sins on account of tender mercies.
+3\.
+Hell deserving sins on account of tender mercies.
 We who have sinned are human, he who pardons is divine.

 "Great God, thy *nature* hath no bound,